gilburns/Installomator-wiki/GitHub-howto-create-PRs.md

 ![GitHub Desktop PR](img/GitHub_Desktop_app_PR.png)

-You will be taken to the GitHub web page to create the PR, and then it will become public in our list of PRs.
+You will be taken to the GitHub web page to create the PR, and then it will appear in [the list of PRs](https://github.com/Installomator/Installomator/pulls).

+Once you have submitted the PR, remember to switch back to the main branch.
+Any commits you add to the PR branch _will be added_ to the PR.
+This may be necessary when you need to amend the PR, but generally you want to avoid this.
+When the PR gets merged, your local branch becomes redundant and you can delete it.

+If you have multiple **related** labels or changes, you can put them all into a single PR, but generally we prefer one PR per label.
+That allows us to react differently to each label, instead of having to accept or reject all at once.

 __We thank you for you contribution to the project!__